finos/vuu/docs/providers_tables_viewports/modules.md

 # Modules

-Modules are how you describe the tables, providers and rpc calls that you want to add to Vuu.
-They are intended to be logical groupings of functionality that can be shared.
+Modules are how we describe tables, providers and RPC calls that we want to add to Vuu.
+Each module is a logical unit of functionality that can be shared.

 ## How to define a module